marcomarino123/magnopy/docs/source/contribute/documentation.rst

 * "index.rst" file

   The main page of the documentation.
-It includes the table of contents and the introduction to the Wulfric.
+It includes the table of contents and the introduction to the magnopy.

 * "support.rst" file

-  The page with the information about how to get support for the users of Wulfric.
+  The page with the information about how to get support for the users of magnopy.

 * "release-notes" folder

-  The release notes for each version of Wulfric.
+  The release notes for each version of magnopy.

 * "contribute" folder

-  Root folder for the  documentation of how to contribute to Wulfric.
+  Root folder for the  documentation of how to contribute to magnopy.

 Docstrings